sf-wdi-24/rails_bog_app/readme.md

 end
 ```

 In the Terminal, running `rake routes` will list all your routes.
 You'll see that some routes have a "prefix" listed.
-These routes have associated route helpers, which are methods Rails creates for us to generate URLs.
+These routes have associated route helpers, which are methods Rails creates to generate URLs.
 The format of a route helper is `prefix_path`.
 For example, `creatures_path` is the full route helper for `GET /creatures` (the creatures index).
 We often use route helpers to generate URLs in forms, links, and controllers.

 #### 4. Set up the creatures controller and `index` action